 And much more!

-Reviews of the Great Battles for Boys series
+Praise for the Great Battles for Boys series

 "This book should be in school libraries everywhere.
 It is a treasure trove of information that is engagingly written that makes one feel they are in a great classroom with a great instructor sharing his knowledge in a fun way."
 5 Stars, Top 500 Amazon Reviewer

 "My nine-year-old son absolutely loves this book!
 Full of great facts and enjoyable to read!
 He finished it in two nights and was asking for another!"
-5 Stars Richard D.
+5 Stars, Richard D.